 The complex fund structure of counties makes the overall weighing of priorities more difficult.
 There may be as many as 40 to 80 or more separate funds, most of which are dedicated for specific purposes.
 It is like having 40 or more separate companies, each with a separate set of books.
 As a new commissioner, you will benefit greatly from studying your county's fund structure and learning which programs are funded from each fund.

+- General Fund/Current Expense Fund.
 The general fund is often referred to as the current expense fund.
 It typically funds most criminal justice functions, internal services, other elected officials’ departments, parks, and portions of zoning and building code enforcement.
 It is where most of the "action" occurs in the budget process.

+- Road Fund/Special Revenue Fund.
 The next most important fund is typically the road fund.
 It is referred to as a special revenue fund because its revenues are dedicated for the construction and maintenance of roads and bridges.
 Decision-making is often less contentious for this fund than it is for the current expense fund; it has far fewer officials competing for it because its revenues are dedicated for limited purposes.
 This is true for most other funds, except the general fund, as well.

+- Other Special Revenue Funds.
 Other common special revenue funds include veterans relief, county fair, public health, law library, auditor's operations and maintenance, parks, elections, human services, and emergency management.
 Similar to special revenue funds are internal service funds for separately financing internal operations.

+- Enterprise Funds.
 Activities in enterprise funds operate as separate businesses.
 These are self-sustaining, autonomous functions like sewer, water, and garbage.

+- Debt Service Funds.
 Debt service funds used to accumulate debt service payments, capital projects funds for major capital improvements, proprietary funds expected to develop equity and operate like a business, and internal service funds for financing internal service operations.

 An occasional review of the BARS manual published by the State Auditor's Office will familiarize you with the fund structure, accounting issues, and budgeting procedures mandated by the state for all local governments.
 Your auditor or financial manager will have a copy.